Trooper Douglas M. 'Doug' Bailey

 Feb.
 21st.
 Same old stuff, enemy planes over so low could have thrown rocks at em, saw one go down about 2 block from our position.

 Feb.
 22nd.
-Enemy planes over last night, bombed hell out of harbour, hit Ammo dump or gas dump.
+Enemy planes over last night, bombed hell out of harbor, hit Ammo dump or gas dump.
 AA shell hit about 10 ft. from gun position shook us up a little.
 Found some foil that the Germans drop to foul up the radar net, German shells again landing close.

 Feb. ?
 Ragsdale to Hospital (Tonsils).
 Got 14 new men, part of the outfit going to England.
 Germans had another big attack, fired a heck of a lot.
 Fired bell out of gun, part of gun blew off, nobody hurt, lucky.
 Rained a lot but hole is O.K., eating C and K rations.